ibm-cloud-docs/ContinuousDelivery/cd_at_events.md

 ## Events for toolchains
 {: #at_actions_toolchain}

-The following table lists the actions that generate toolchain management events:
+The following table lists the actions that generate toolchain management and data events:

 | Action                           | Description                        |
 |----------------------------------|------------------------------------|